TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

    Example: "when you log in to the backend ..."

-   Note: You will commonly also see spelling back-end or back end.
+   Note: Outside of the TYPO3 context, you will commonly also see spelling back-end or back end.
 These are not wrong, but in the TYPO3 context, we try to use consistent spelling, so stick to backend.

 code sprint